- 24 shares

 Energy and Utility Industry Leader David Coher said, in a CIO.com article:

 “I noticed a marked increase in the number of viewers of my profile once I signed up for the LinkedIn Premium service.
 I notice when someone — a vendor, a job applicant, a connection otherwise — has a LinkedIn Premium profile, and it does make an impact on me.
-I note it as that person cares about appearing professional in their online presence.”
+That person cares about appearing professional in their online presence.”

-LinkedIn Premium members can be identified by the gold “in” button at the top of their profile, to the right of their photo.
+LinkedIn Premium members are identified by the gold “in” button at the top of their profile, to the right of their photo.